Skip to main content

 Concierge Class Celebrity

-Concierge Class staterooms are veranda cabins that come with additional benefits meant to enhance your vacation experience, such as a dedicated team of professionals who are able to assist with all of your vacation needs, exclusive welcome lunch, and destination seminars.
+Concierge Class staterooms are veranda cabins that come with additional benefits meant to enhance your vacation experience, such as a dedicated team of professionals who can assist with all of your vacation needs, an exclusive welcome lunch, and destination seminars.

 You also receive a Celebrity embossed key holder, sparkling wine upon request, use of binoculars and umbrellas, main and specialty restaurant seating time preferences, daily delectable delights, and complimentary shoeshine services.